 Amica is not a bad company.
 But insurance companies are just bullies by nature, even the decent ones.
-Amica actualy made the argument that someone who sees this Miller & Zois discussion of Amica might actually think we work with or for Amica.
+Amica made the argument that someone who sees this Miller & Zois discussion of Amica might think we work with or for Amica.
 Seriously?
 Can you imagine reading this page and thinking that we are partnering with Amica?
-The is the last impression we are trying to leave.
+This is the last impression we are trying to leave.
 Shouldn't they feel ashamed making that argument?
-Here's Amcia's letter to us.
-The take home message, as always: these insurance companies will do anything to try to bully you in submiting to their will.
+Here's Amica's letter to us.
+The take-home message, as always: these insurance companies will do anything to try to bully you into submitting to their will.
 If you have a serious injury case, the best thing to do is to hire the best lawyer you can to fight back for you.Amica Settlements and Verdicts

 Summarized below are verdicts and reported settlements from actual cases in which Amica was the responsible insurance company.